johannschopplich/unlazy/docs/api/lazy-load.md

 Options can be passed to the function to customize its behavior.
 These options include:

 - `hash`: Whether to use a hash for generating a blurry placeholder.
-Default is true.
+Default is `true`.
 - `hashType`: The type of hash to use for generating a blurry placeholder.
 Possible values are `blurhash` and `thumbhash`.
 Default is `blurhash`.
 - `placeholderSize`: The size of the placeholder.
 Applies only to BlurHash strings.
 Default is `32`.
 - `onImageLoad`: A callback function that will be executed when the image is loaded.